TroutSoftware/eu-tis/README.md

 If you want to contribute, please open an issue in the issue tracker with our “killchain submission” template.
 Then submit a PR with the artifacts required to reproduce the killchain (including scripts, configuration templates, …).
 We will then provide you with a link to upload the resulting artifacts.

+You have a documentation for Submission process in /eu-tis/killchains/SUBMISSION_PROCESS.md if not clear, do a request in issue.